Liam Rosenior

-Liam James Rosenior (born 9 July 1984) is an English professional football manager and former player who is the head coach of Ligue 1 club Strasbourg.
+Liam James Rosenior (born 9 July 1984) is an English professional football manager and former player who is the head coach of club Paris FC.

-As a player, he played either as a full-back or winger.
-He played for Bristol City, Fulham, Torquay United, Reading, Ipswich Town, Hull City and Brighton & Hove Albion.
-He is a former England U20 and England U21 international with a combined total of 11 caps and one goal.
+As a player, he usually played as a right-back, although he occasionally was moved to left-back and sometimes deployed as a right-winger.
+During his career, Rosenior played for Bristol City, Fulham, Torquay United, Reading, Ipswich Town, Hull City, and Brighton & Hove Albion.
+He is a former England under-20 and under-21 international with a combined total of 11 caps and one goal.

-Rosenior was interim manager at Derby County in 2022 and managed Hull in the EFL Championship from November 2022 to May 2024.
-He was then named as manager of Strasbourg.
+Rosenior was interim manager at Derby County in 2022 and managed his former club Hull from November 2022 to May 2024.
+In July 2024, he was named as head coach of Strasbourg in Ligue 1.
+On 6 January 2026, Rosenior was appointed as the head coach of Chelsea on a five-and-a-half-year deal.
+However, due to a poor run of form which included five consecutive Premier League losses, the club dismissed him from the role on 22 April 2026.

 Club career

 Bristol City

 Born in Wandsworth in London, Rosenior started his career with Bristol City as a midfielder.
 He made his debut in the Football League Second Division on 20 April 2002, coming on as a 66th-minute substitute for Joe Burnell and seconds later assisting the equaliser for Aaron Brown in a 1–1 home draw with Stoke City.

 On 28 December 2002, Rosenior scored his first goal in a 4–1 win away to Stockport County, having earlier assisted Danny Coles.
 He scored the second goal in a 2–0 victory for Bristol City against Carlisle United in the 2003 Football League Trophy final at the Millennium Stadium.
 In the first round of Bristol City's cup run they defeated Queens Park Rangers on penalties, and Rosenior scored the winning penalty in the shootout.